Agnes-Lain/Agnes-Lain/README.md

     - help to fix some bugs of "side-ninja" and develop few features for it.(platforms for sideprojects).

 - 🌱 I’m currently learning
-    - Data Science bootcamps of le Wagon.
-Right now we are in the 2nd weeks of machine learning, very challenge indeed and hard.
+    - Data Science bootcamps of le Wagon, very challenge indeed and hard.
     - tests for rails.
     - Ajax tricks for rails, with stimulus controller, async/await, etc...
     - learn React: